AyanaZaire/git-interview-baseline/README.md

 nothing to commit, working tree clean
 ```

 The `master` branch is our default branch.
-One of the responsible ways to use git is to make sure that the `master` branch is always clean with working code so that if we ever need to add a bug fix, we can and deploy a new version of the application immediately.
+One of the responsible ways to use git is to make sure that the `master` branch is *always clean with working code* so if we ever need to add a bug fix, we can deploy a new version of the application immediately.

-**Important: We don't put broken code in master so that we can always deploy master.**
+**Important: We do not put broken code in master so that we can always deploy master.**

 ### Starting a new feature with `git branch new-feature`

-To keep master clean, we should start all new features in an isolated feature branch.
+To keep master clean, we should start all new features in an isolated "feature branch".
 This is how our timeline will change:

 ![Feature Branch](https://dl.dropboxusercontent.com/s/d61r0fxyriaf5oj/2015-11-02%20at%2011.52%20AM.png)

-After commit 2, we will branch out of `master` and create a new timeline for commits and comments specifically related to the new feature.
+After commit two, we will branch out of `master` and create a new timeline for commits and comments specifically related to the new feature.
 Our master timeline remains unchanged and clean.
 Now that we've covered the importance of creating new branches, let's actually create one!

 To make a new branch simply type: `git branch <branch name>`.
-In the case of the branch relating to our new feature, we'll name the branch `new-feature` like so:
+In the case of the branch relating to our new feature, we'll name our branch `new-feature` like so:

 ```
 mission-critical-application $ git branch new-feature